Pontiac Grand Am: Third generation (1985–1991)

-1992–1998
+Fourth generation (1992–1998)

-For 1992 the Grand Am's chassis was widened to match the Corsica's; the suspension and braking systems are about eighty percent in common.
+For 1992 the Grand Am's N-body platform was widened to match the Corsica's; the suspension and braking systems are about eighty percent in common.
 On the SE, an anti-lock braking system (ABS VI) was available.
 It also received new bodywork and a revised interior.
 A V6 option returned in the form of the 160 hp 3.3 L 3300 V6, mated to a three-speed transmission.
 The 2.3 L I4 came as either a SOHC or DOHC.
 A high output version of the DOHC was offered as well.
 A new GT trim was offered that featured new wheels, smoother, yet larger cladding, and more standard equipment.

 1993 brought further refinement to the Quad 4.
 This resulted in a loss of 5 hp to all engines.
 In 1994, the V6 and standard 3-speed powertrain were effectively replaced by GM's new 3.1 L 3100 series V6 engine and new 4-speed automatic transmission.
 A driver's side airbag also became standard for 1994, but the door-mounted automatic seatbelts remained.
 In 1995, the Quad 4 engines received balance shafts and direct driven power steering off the intake camshaft.
 The 4-speed automatic that was mated to the 3.1 L in 1994 became optional as a step-up from the 3-speed for 1995 on the new Quad 4 engine.

 In Japan, this generation was officially imported by Yanase and Suzuki with left-hand drive.
 The main imports were the SE and V6 models.
 The V6 model, however, was only offered for the 1996 model year there.
 All models had a three-speed (later 4-speed) automatic transmission.